 Madame Sherri Castle Ruins

-Although under other circumstances it probably would be, the great part about the ruins of Madame Sherri’s castle is not the fact that it was once the mansion retreat of a rich eccentric who liked to drive around in a fur coat and nothing else (that’s the story anyway, but if you get caught doing something like that once, you’re pegged in perpetuity for doing it all the time, or so I’m told), but that it ruined in such an aesthetically pleasing fashion, with a long stone staircase that ends mid-air among the forlorn shapes of stone chimneys, columns, and arches, all back-dropped by the beautiful 500-acre forest that bears her name.
+May 6, 2009 — The great part about the ruins of Madame Sherri’s castle in Chesterfield, NH, isn’t the fact that it was once the mansion retreat of a rich eccentric who liked to drive around in a fur coat and nothing else, but that it ruined so aesthetically, with a long stone staircase that ends mid-air and the forlorn shapes of stone chimneys, columns, and arches, all back-dropped by the beautiful 500-acre forest that bears her name.

 Paris-born Madame Antoinette Sherri earned her fortune in show business as a theater costume designer in New York, but she earned her enduring fame in the Granite State.
 She built her stone mansion as a summer house sometime in the early 1930s, and she was known for the extravagant parties she threw there, as well as tooling around nearby towns in expensive cars and outfits, and generally acting like a character from an F. Scott Fitzgerald story.
 Over time, the mansion was neglected until a fire brought about its official demise just before Madame Sherri’s own in 1965 at the age of 84.